as283-ua/yappa/docs/Chat.md

 Just like direct chats, group chat also need an anonymous inbox for pending messages.

 The group creator acts as the group admin.
 (Maybe think about having multiple admins.
 Complexity in adding, removing admins from a group).

-## Cases
+## Join group cases
 1. User tries to enter a public group where at least one member is active.
-Said active user is notified in order to exchange privately the inbox id of the group (using the new member's public key).
+Said active user is notified in order to exchange privately the inbox id of the group(using the new member's public key).

 2. User tries to enter a public group where no users are currently active.
-   Option A, not allowed, wait for when group has active chatters (don't show groups with 0 active chatters in the list).
+   Option A, not allowed, wait for when group has active chatters (don't show groups with 0 active chatters in the group list).
    Option B, some kind of public group inbox just like user public inboxes.
 Content is the name of the user.
-First member of the chat to connect reads from the public inbox and sends to the user (or their inbox if they are not connected) the inbox id.
+First member of the chat to connect reads from the public inbox and sends to the user (or their inbox if they are not connected) the group inbox id.

 3. User tries to enter a private group.
    Option.
 Reuse option B from public group with no users case.
 Use a public user inbox for the group as a "Request to enter".
 Group admin may choose to accept, reject or ignore (save for later) a request for entry.
    The user needs to wait to be accepted anyway, so it doesn't matter if there are active users or not in the group chat.
+   Private groups will have a random password that needs to be provided and correct when connecting to the group.
+See [Messaging](##Messaging).

 ## Group admin
 A group admin manages entry requests from non-members.